Are you planning on starting your own wedding hair & makeup business? Keep reading then, this article is for you.

 It’s always best to create a financial plan before making any grand decisions.
 Write down all the things you’ll need to invest in with the most accurate price you can find.
 Then, make a priority list of the things you need and purchase them in that order.

-If you have limited sources, try reducing the costs by shopping sales and using discount codes.
+If you have limited sources, try reducing the costs by shopping the sales and using discount codes.
 There will be a few items that you can also get second-hand from salons.

 Discount campaigns and promotions are excellent marketing tools, but you need to think carefully before running them.
 It’s always good to bring in new clients with a smart little incentive, but make sure that the numbers work for you too!